Millville, Florida

 Millville is a community in Panama City, Florida, United States.

 History

 Historical Millville, located directly off Highway 98, was one of the original frontier settlements in Bay County.
 The community rests between Watson Bayou and St. Andrews Bay.
-Rich in history, the area was built around a lumber yard in the late 19th century.
+Rich in history, the area was built around the St. Andrews Lumber Company 's sawmill in the late 19th century.
 In 1913, Millville was incorporated and citizens elected W.I.
 Singletary as Millville's first mayor.
 By 1920, Millville was the largest community around the bay and the center of commerce and industry for the area.
 In 1926, Panama City annexed Millville into its incorporated city limits; however, it retains its unique historical character.
 Today, visitors can still view many historical buildings, including Sweet Magnolias Deli, located on historic East 3rd Street in downtown Millville.

 Waterfronts Florida

 In 2009, Millville earned honor as a designated Waterfronts Florida community.
 Cities and communities are chosen for their unique working waterfronts and their dedication to revitalization.